shawna-p/mysterious-messenger/docs/miscellaneous.rst

 Pronoun Integration
 ===================

-Mysterious Messenger allows the player to change their pronouns whenever they desire during the game.
+Mysterious Messenger allows the player to change their pronouns and gender whenever they desire during the game.
 This means that any reference to the player's gender or use of pronouns to refer to the player must be taken care of via variables.

 At the top of ``variables_editable.rpy`` you will see a function called ``set_pronouns`` and several existing variables defined under the header **PRONOUN VARIABLES**.
 These can be used in script::